All Products

 Important

-1. Run the following command to start a Flink YARN session:
+1. Start a Flink YARN session:

 yarn-session.sh -d -qu default